EventSaucePHP/EventSauce/docs/docs/event-sourcing.md

 published_at: 2018-03-08
 updated_at: 2019-12-21
 ---

 Event sourcing is a radically different way to model software, compared to traditional entity/state based modeling.
 It puts an emphasis in change, rather than focusing on the current state of the application.
-With event sourcing, events are the fundamental building blocks in our software.
-These events are used to build the decision-models and the presentational models.
+Events are the fundamental building blocks in event-sourcing.
+Events are used to build decision-models, often referred to as _write models_.
+The same events are used to build presentational models, called _read models_.

-They allow the core of your software to remain blissfully unaware of the outside world.
+## It's all about **events**.

+Events are at the heart of event sourcing.
+They are the primary building block upon which the technique is built.
+But, what is an event?

+In event-sourcing, events are registrations of something that happened that is relevant to the business.
+They capture a moment in time and turn it into an historical record.
+These events contain intention and contextual information.
+Events should be named in past tense and reflect something that has happened in the past.
+Events are undeniable facts, represented as immutable objects, stored in an append-only manner.

-## When event sourcing shines.
+## When event-sourcing shines.

-This style of programming especially fit for:

-* Business process modeling (finite flows, complex transitions and transactions).
-* Complex user flows.
-* Asynchronous system interactions
-* Cases where audit trails are of paramount importance.
+Event-sourcing shines where traditional modeling techniques fall short.
+It is well suites for modeling complex business processes.

 ## How is it different?